 At this year’s Alumni Weekend, held in April at the Hyatt Regency Embarcadero, we checked in with our graduates and shared the latest School and campus developments.

-The weekend kicked off with a tremendous panel discussion, led by Vice Dean Sharon Youmans, PharmD ’85, MPH, on the progress of our new PharmD curriculum, now one year old.
+The weekend kicked off with a tremendous panel discussion, led by Vice Dean Sharon L. Youmans, PharmD ’85, MPH, on the progress of our new PharmD curriculum, now one year old.
 We welcomed new members from the Class of 1969 into the Half Century Club, and Associate Dean Thomas Kearney, PharmD ’80, Department of Clinical Pharmacy, led a panel discussion on how UCSF and the San Francisco Department of Public Health are teaming up to address the growing opioid crisis.

-UCSF Campaign Alumni Award winners were also recognized during the weekend: Michelle Tam, PharmD ’00, a blogger and award-winning cookbook writer; and Donald Kishi, PharmD ’68, a leader in the School for half a century and the current associate dean for student and curricular affairs.
+UCSF Campaign Alumni Award winners were also recognized during the weekend: Michelle Tam, PharmD ’00, a blogger and award-winning cookbook writer; and Donald Kishi, PharmD ’68, a leader in the School for half a century and the current associate dean of student and curricular affairs.

 The weekend ended at the UCSF Pharmacy Alumni Association gala dinner, where Glen L. Stimmel, PharmD ’72, received the 2019 Distinguished Alumnus of the Year Award.
 Glen’s career is characterized by his commitment both to teaching and to building the subspecialty of psychiatric pharmacy.

 I close this Update with a look back and a look forward as we plan the next transformation of our Parnassus Heights campus into a destination worthy of its history and ongoing success across our missions.
 The campus has definitely evolved over time since the first Affiliated Colleges buildings began rising from the sand in 1897.